str0g/Autodesk-Fusion360-Linux/README.md

 6. Fusion should login.

 ### Folder structure
-Script is going to create dir tree (path can be easily changed)
+Script is going to create dir tree (path can be customized)
 ```
 /home/lukasz/.fusion360/
 ├── cache